Overview

 Until now, software companies sold finished products.
 They planned, designed, developed, tested, and delivered completed apps or web services to users.
 Users used those finished products as-is.

 Future software companies will sell components.
-Payment functionality, authentication, maps, chat, delivery tracking, booking systems, payment settlement.
+Think payment functionality, authentication, maps, chat, delivery tracking, booking systems, and payment settlement.
 These capabilities will be offered as independent modules, and users (or their AIs) will assemble them to build their own services.

 The pioneers of this model already exist.
 And they happen to be among the most highly valued companies in the software industry.